Updated on May 22, 2023

-A Texas aggravated assault charge is a second-degree felony, and a conviction can lead to from 2 to 20 years in prison and to fines of up to $10,000.
-If extenuating circumstances apply (such as domestic violence), however, it can elevate the charge to a first-degree felony, which can lead to a sentence of life in prison.
-Common aggravated assault charges include:
+A Texas aggravated assault charge is a second-degree felony, and a conviction can lead to from 2 to 20 years in prison and fines of up to $10,000.
+If extenuating circumstances apply (such as domestic violence), it can elevate the charge to a first-degree felony, which can lead to a sentence of life in prison and fines of up to $10,000.

 Choking someone else (or otherwise impeding the person’s breathing)